electro-sb/ganai_agentic_kcda/docs/_posts/2025-12-1-project-post.md

 The **MaRDI Portal** is a Wikibase instance containing structured mathematical knowledge, including formulas from the Digital Library of Mathematical Functions (DLMF).

 **Technical Challenge**: MaRDI returns formulas as **MathML with embedded LaTeX annotations**.
-We needed to extract clean LaTeX for LLM consumption.
+Clean LaTeX needed to be extracted for LLM consumption.

 **Solution**: A sophisticated LaTeX extraction pipeline: